The Gear That Makes or Breaks Your Game in 2025

 Welcome to the “in-between” phase.

-You’re no longer learning how to hold the paddle—you’re learning how to win.
+You’re no longer learning how to hold a pickleball paddle — you’re learning how to win.

 And winning comes down to more than just gear—your technique, timing, and positioning play huge roles too.
 Don’t miss our favorite pickleball tips for intermediate players if you’re ready to sharpen those edges.